The National Institutes of Health is Recruiting

 Lasker Clinical Research Scholars

-The Lasker Scholars program supports a small number of exceptional clinical researchers in the early stages of their careers to promote their development as independent investigators.
-This unique program provides Scholars with five to seven years of support as an independent principal investigator in the NIH Intramural Research Program (IRP), followed by 3 years of funding at an extramural research institution.
+The Lasker Scholars program supports a small number of exceptional clinical researchers to promote their development as early stage independent investigators.
+This unique program provides Scholars with five to seven years of support as an independent principal investigator in the NIH Intramural Research Program (IRP), followed by up to 3 years of funding at an extramural research institution.
 Scholars may also have the opportunity to remain in the IRP rather than leaving for an extramural position, by mutual agreement.

 During the IRP (Si2) phase, Lasker Scholars will be offered competitive salaries, commensurate with experience and qualifications, and will be provided research space, supported personnel positions and a research operating budget.
 In some cases, Lasker Scholars may be able to maintain an affiliation with their previous institution while working at the NIH.
 During the extramural (R00) phase, successful Scholars receive up to $500,000 in direct costs per year for their research program.